 Note: I welcome corrections to any of these interpretations...
 I get brain-farts trying to cover such enthralling subjects by throwing words at them. - LMV

-Fear and victim-blaming has been a wildly successful political weapon throughout history, and each generation seems to breed new sets of eager, vulnerable ears.
+Fear and victim-blaming has been a wildly successful political weapon throughout history, especially in Arizona--and each generation to breeds new sets of eager, vulnerable ears.
 Enter the Trump brand of nativism and by 2019, it's a whole new ballgame.
 This Christmas, I didn't need to reinvent the wheel-- just add some ammunition and realities we'd rather not think about.
 I DO want to remember that the Nativity is really about the Human Spirit.
 Regimes come and go and although the human spirit is ephemeral, it finds a way.
 Always.

 - Linda Magdalena Victoria